babyman/slug-lang/docs/introduction.md

   provides the alternative block.
 - `match`: A powerful pattern-matching construct for handling various cases based on the structure of values.
 - `return`: Exits a function and optionally returns a value.
+- `recur` restarts the current function in tail position with a new set of arguments, providing loop-like control flow without growing the call stack.

 #### **Functionality**